 You can ensure a softer carpet by mixing a half of a cup of fabric softener per gallon of warm water.
 Spray into the carpet while scrubbing.
 Let this solution set in the carpet for two minutes and extract completely.
 Rinse and extract one more time and allow carpet to dry completely.

 for tools and supplies for your home improvement project Shop at AceHardware.com

 A mixture of baking soda, hot water, liquid laundry detergent, and fabric softener makes a great low-cost, non-toxic carpet cleaner that deodorizes and softens the carpet fibers at the same time.
 Mix the ingredients well, spray onto the dirty section of carpet, and scrub.
 Rinse and extract.

 Take the Next Step:

-- For more on cleaning floors, please visit The Dollar Stretcher Library .
+- For more on cleaning carpets, visit The Dollar Stretcher library .

 - Great things are happening on Pinterest!
 Visit our "Handy Household Tips" board today!

 Share your thoughts about this article with the editor.